Phi Theta Kappa International Honor Society (PTK)

 The Trinity Bachelor of Science in Nursing Honor Society is modeled after the only nursing honor society in the world: Sigma Theta Tau International.
 The Honor Society is scholarly and professional in purpose.
 The organization’s two purposes are 1) to recognize superior academic achievement and leadership qualities and 2) to foster creative work and high professional standards.
 Membership is open to BSN students.
 To be eligible for induction:

-- Junior nursing students must have a minimum cumulative grade point average of 3.0 on a 4.0 scale and be in the top 15 percent of their class
+Junior nursing students must have a minimum cumulative grade point average of 3.0 on a 4.0 scale and be in the top 15 percent of their class and have completed 12 semester hours of nursing coursework.

 After each fall and spring semester, students who have achieved a grade point average of 3.5 or higher are eligible for inclusion on the Dean’s List.
 To be eligible for semester honors, a student must be in good standing, complete a minimum of 12 semester hours of credit in courses graded (A, B, C, D or F) and receive no grades lower than C.